yidizhang3/yidizhang3.github.io/_pages/publications.md

 - **Zhang, Y**. (in progress).
 Can editable sources affect people’s trust in online information?
 Exploring editability affordance on social media.

-- **Zhang, Y^**., & Wang, L. H^. (in progress).
+- **Zhang, Y**., & Wang, L. H. (in progress).
 Number of friends or mutual friends?
-Testing effects of different types of system generated cues on impression formation on SNS. (^ shared first authorship)
+Testing effects of different types of system generated cues on impression formation on SNS. (shared first authorship)

 ## Interpersonal Communication & Social Support